kbaseincubator/deploy_dev/README-buildenv.md

 Install Docker Toolbox from
 https://www.docker.com/toolbox

 This will install docker and docker-compose.
 Docker and container run in VirtualBox VM in the background.
 Open "Docker Quickstart Terminal" (or "Kitematic").
 When you open the terminal, a message tells you the IP Docker uses.
 This IP you will need to specify as PUBLIC_ADDRESS in the site.cfg for your deployment.
+Kitematic provides a GUI to run Docker container but you can aslo invoke a terminal by clicking on the "DOCKER CLI" button in the bottom left corner.

+You can also find the Docker/VM IP using one of these commands:

+    ifconfig vboxnet0
+    netstat -rn | grep vboxnet